winhamwr/django-php-bridge/README.rst

 ****************

-There are several different ways to approach this problem, mostly revolving around which side's default behavior you use and which side need more customization.
-In general, we've taken and this documentation assumes that Django's default behavior should be used where possible.
-However, it is completely possible to use the provided session backend as part of a strategy to use less Django defaults.
+There are several different ways to approach this problem, mostly revolving around which side's default behavior you use and which side needs more customization.
+In general, we've taken (and this documentation assumes) that Django's default behavior should be used where possible.
+However, it is completely possible to use the provided session backend as part of a more PHP-centric approach.

 Django Defaults Used
 ====================